Pasar al contenido principal

 Coastal Adaptation

-Promoting integrated, ecosystem-based, climate-resilient management of the world’s rivers, lakes and oceans is an essential component of UNDP’s climate change adaptation service offer.
-The main areas of work include watershed management and catchment rehabilitation, sustainable land management, coastline protection, and promoting integrated water resource management systems.
-Coastal cities, small island developing states, coastal habitats, and marine environments are particularly vulnerable to the impacts of rising seas, coastal degradation, salination, and other climate impacts.
-To address these interlinked challenges, UNDP’s urban resilience and ecosystem-based adaptation programming is also preparing coastal communities and coastal habitats to become more resilient to climate shocks.
+To strengthen resilience, UNDP promotes integrated, ecosystem-based, climate-resilient management of the world’s rivers, lakes, and oceans.
+Key areas of work include watershed management and catchment rehabilitation; sustainable land management; coastline protection; and promoting integrated water resource management systems.
+Recognizing the interconnected challenges, UNDP’s urban resilience and ecosystem-based adaptation programming is also preparing coastal communities and habitats to become more resilient to climate shocks.

 Stories